devendranaga/devendranaga.github.io/_posts/2022-01-16-defending-against-port-scanners.markdown

 For each item in the table,

 1. match connection attempts over a threshold of connection attempts (configurable).
-2. match count of denials against configured value.
+2. match count of denials against configured value. (number of RST + ACK)
 3. match delta_timestamp against a threshold of delta_timestamp between each packet (configurable).
 4. if both 1, 2 and 3 are successful, set port_scan_in_progress.
 Raise an alert.